Table Of Contents

 Location: Ho Quyen is located on the south bank of the Perfume River and 4km from the Hue Citadel.

 Characteristic: Ho Quyen was built in 1830.
-It is a unique construction, open air and solidly built as a citadel.
+It is a unique construction, open-air and solidly built as a citadel.
 The coliseum consists of two concentric circles built with bricks and mortar.

-The first staircase with 20 steps was exclusively reserved for the Emperor and royal family leading up to the rectangular tribune with the surface of 96m², the height of 1.5m.
-Looking down from the tribune, people can see the cavity with the coliseum.
-The second staircase, with 15 steps was used by the soldiers and the common people leading up to the earthen part.
+The second staircase, with 15 steps, was used by the soldiers and the common people leading up to the earthen part.
 Between the two staircases is a big entrance 1.9m wide and 3.9m high for the elephants to enter the coliseum.

-The way running around above this curved door is narrowed into a small bridge across the curved door.
-Under it is a big two-wing wooden door with stone hinges which still remain undamaged.
-Opposite to the tribune for the Emperor on the other side of the arena are five cages for tigers and leopards.
-Above the middle cage is a stone sign inscribed the two Chinese words “Ho Quyen”.
+Opposite the tribune for the Emperor, on the other side of the arena, are five cages for tigers and leopards.
+Above the middle cage is a stone sign inscribed with the two Chinese words “Ho Quyen”.

 Tu Dam Pagoda